Measurement-induced nonlocal entanglement in a hot, strongly-interacting atomic system

+Particularly, we perform Monte Carlo simulations based on the model described by Eqs (\ref{eq:FaradaySignal}), (\ref{eq:SDynamics}) and (\ref{eq:photocurrent}) and fed with the operating conditions of our experiments and compare the power spectral density (PSD) of the simulated sensor output (Simulation) to the observed PSD of the measurements (Data), as shown in Fig.~\ref{ValidationSpin} a.
+The observed agreement between Data and Simulation suggests the validity of the statistics of the spin dynamics model.

+Finally, we employ the Kalman filter to identify the evolution of the atomic state variables based on the Simulation.
+We can then compare the distribution of Kalman spin-estimates from the Data versus that from Simulation.
+The results are shown in Fig.~\ref{ValidationSpin} b) and c) respectively.
+The similarity in the statistics of these two spin estimates validates the spin dynamics model.
+Together with the above validations, it provides a full validation of both the optical and spin parts of the model.

 \textbf{Gradient field tests.} A weak gradient magnetic field is applied along the probe (z) direction by coils implemented inside the magnetic shields.
-In Fig. (\ref{GradientSzSxSy}) we plot all the three components of $|\Delta {\bf J}|^2$ : $|\Delta J_z|^2 \equiv \Gamma_{\bf J}(1,1)$, $|\Delta J_x|^2 \equiv \Gamma_{\bf J}(2,2)$, and $|\Delta J_y|^2 \equiv \Gamma_{\bf J}(3,3)$, as a function of gradient field.
-Here $\Gamma_{\bf J}(i,i) = \rjmcov_{ss}(i,i)$.
+In Fig.~\ref{GradientSzSxSy} we plot the three components of $|\Delta \bCspin|^2$ : $|\Delta \Cspin_z|^2 \equiv \Gamma_\bCspin(1,1)$, $|\Delta \Cspin_x|^2 \equiv \Gamma_\bCspin(2,2)$, and $|\Delta \Cspin_y|^2 \equiv \Gamma_\bCspin(3,3)$, as a function of gradient field.
+Here $\Gamma_\bCspin(i,i) = \rjmcov_{ss}(i,i)$.
 We observe that the variance of each component increases towards the TSS noise level with gradient field.
-According to our experimental geometry and KF model, at time $t=t_k$, $J_z$ is probed, while the detected components $J_x$ and $J_y$ correspond to their states at 1/3 and 2/3 Larmor cycle intervals earlier, therefore they can be used to indicate the evolution of $J_z$ in a Larmor cycle under gradient field but without probing as shown in Fig. \ref{fig:SingletPrinciplesSetupAndData} {\bf d)}.
+We note that due to the bias field along the [1,1,1] direction, the current ($t=t_k$) sensor reading indicates $\Cspin_z$ at that time, while $\Cspin_x$ and $\Cspin_y$ describe components that were measured 1/3 and 2/3 Larmor cycles earlier, respectively.
+The combined variance is used to compute $|\Delta \Cspin_z|^2$, as in Fig.~\ref{NewGradient}.
+We note that the Stern-Gerlach (SG) effect, in which a gradient causes wave-functions components to separate in accordance with their magnetic quantum numbers, also contributes to the loss of coherence.
+The SG contribution is negligible, however, due to the weak gradients used here and the rapid randomization of momentum caused by the buffer gas.